p1carats/picross-web/README.md

 ## Changelog

+June 1st:
+  - Improved game/scoreboard/database link
+  - Progression on linking the game program in C# and the website

 May 31th:
   - Refactor grid display to make grid's size modular using txt options
   - Improved database/scoreboard link